saxenamanya2005-svg/fashion-sales-dashboard/README.md

 ---

+## 📊 Business Impact
+This dashboard enables:
+- Identification of top-performing categories and brands
+- Better understanding of customer retention
+- Improved decision-making for sales and marketing strategies

+---

 ## 🚀 Conclusion
-This dashboard demonstrates how data visualization can be used to extract meaningful insights and support business decision-making in the e-commerce domain.
+This project demonstrates how data visualization can transform raw data into meaningful insights, helping businesses make informed decisions in the competitive e-commerce industry.